Bayesian reconstruction of memories stored in neural networks from their connectivity: Results

-We plot the performance of Low-RAMP for the reconstruction of sparse patterns together with the theoretical predictions obtained using state evolution in Fig.~\ref{fig:amp-vs-se_hf-sparse} for different levels of sparsity.
-For $\rho=0.1$ and $\rho=0.3$ (middle and right plot, resp.), the plots resemble the results obtained for the symmetric Hopfield model: Reconstruction is possible if the effective noise level is below the critical noise level $\Delta_c=\rho^2$, which can again be obtained by linearising the state evolution equation~\eqref{eq:rhf_se} around its trivial fixed point $a^t=0$.
-For these two values of the sparsity, the $\mse$ of the estimate returned by Low-RAMP (blue dashed line) matches the $\mse$ obtained starting from the informed initialisation.
-However, the two quantities disagree for smaller sparsity $\rho=0.05$, (left), where there is range of effective noise levels $\Delta$ for which the performance of Low-RAMP does not match the Bayes-optimal prediction, which has a lower error.
-We note that this could be the signature of a computational-to-statistical gap, or \emph{hard phase}, where a better-than-chance reconstruction is possible, but message-passing algorithms do not achieve it (see Refs.~\cite{zdeborova2016, bandeira2018notes} for recent reviews on the topic with many examples).
+For $\rho=0.1$ and $\rho=0.3$, the performance plots in \cref{fig:amp-vs-se_hf-sparse} resemble the results obtained for the symmetric Hopfield model overall: Reconstruction is possible if the effective noise level is below the critical noise level.
+For these two values of the sparsity, the $\mse$ of the estimate returned by AMP (blue dashed line) matches the $\mse$ obtained from state evolution when starting from the informed initialisation (orange).
+However, the reconstruction errors predicted by state evolution for informed and random initial conditions \emph{disagree} at smaller sparsity.
+For $\rho=0.05$ (left), there is a range of effective noise levels $\Delta$ for which the performance of AMP does not match the performance predicted by state evolution starting from informed initial conditions.
+We note that this could be the signature of a so-called \emph{hard phase}, where a better-than-chance reconstruction of the pattern is information-theoretically possible -- i.e.~there is some trace of the stored pattern in the connectivity -- but AMP is not able to extract it.
+However, it is important to emphasise that AMP performs sub-optimally with respect to the amount of information that is in the connectivity, but not with respect to the performance of any other known algorithm.
+In other words, while AMP does not exploit all the information that is in the connectivity, it is broadly believed in theoretical computer science that \emph{no algorithm} can reconstruct the patterns with non-trivial error at this level of noise in polynomial time, if this is indeed a hard phase of the reconstruction problem.
+PCA for example is also not able to reconstruct any trace of the pattern at this noise level (see below).
+We refer the interested reader to Refs.~\cite{zdeborova2016, bandeira2018notes} for recent reviews on the topic, with many other examples of problems that exhibit such a hard phase or computational-to-statistical gap, as it is also sometimes called in the literature.